 Keep reading while we take an in-depth look at chainsaws for cutting firewood and discuss power source, RPMs, bar size, cutting power, and more to help you make an educated purchase.

-A Quick Glance at our Top Picks:
+A Quick Glance at our Top Picks in 2023

 |Best Overall||Makita EA7900PRZ1 Chainsaw||